openebs-archive/openebs-docs/docs/faq.md

    oc adm policy add-scc-to-user privileged system:serviceaccount:openebs:openebs-maya-operator
    ```

 2. Find the latest OpenEBS release version from [here](/docs/next/releases.html) and download the latest OpenEBS operator YAML in your master node.
-Latest OpenEBS version is 0.8.2.
-This can be downloaded using the following way.
+The latest openebs-operator YAML file can be downloaded using the following way.

    ```
    wget https://openebs.github.io/charts/openebs-operator-0.8.2.yaml